 I wanted a way to track a satellite with a small scope with a mount that moved in only one axis, no matter where the satellite's path appeared in the sky.
 I came up with a theory.
-What if I used the polar axis portion of a German equatorial telescope mount, aligned the polar axis with the north celestial pole, and mounted a scope that was aimed at 90 degrees from the polar axis, what would happen?
+What if I used the polar axis portion of a German equatorial telescope mount, aligned the polar axis with the north celestial pole, and mounted a scope that was aimed at 90 degrees south of the polar axis, what would happen?
 The scope would track the stars at zero latitude (over the equator) perfectly.
 I used the declination shaft portion of the German equatorial mount to hold a scope.
+I inserted it directly into the hole that normally acts to as the polar axis.
 I left out the center portion of the mount.

 Next I got a program that gives a satellite's closest approach.
-The I set my mount so the "polar" axis was set at a spot in the sky that was 90 degrees from that spot.
-Then the scope would be pointed at the location of the closest approach.
-The mount then allows the scope to follow the satellite as it travels across the sky.
+The I set my mount so the "polar" axis was set at a spot in the sky that was 90 degrees in altitude from that spot.
+My theory was that the path of the satellite would act as the equator allowing me to track the satellite in one axis..

 The mount used a floor jack.
 The upper end rotated in the lower end.
 I installed a degree wheel that gave me the azimuth The degree wheel is attached to the lower part, a pointer to the upper portion.
 I made a degree wheel by gluing two protractors to a piece of plywood and renumbering the degrees on one side so it would read from 0 to 360.